caseykneale/ChemometricsTools.jl/README.md

 Multiple transformations can be easily chained together and stored using "Pipelines".
 Pipelines aren't "pipes" like are present in R and base Julia.
 They are basically convenience functions, but are somewhat flexible.
 Pipelines allow for preprocessing and data transformations to be reused, chained, or automated for reliable analytic throughput.

 ### Model training
-Easy to use iterators for K-Folds calidation's!
-Sampling methods like Kennard Stone, and resampling methods are ready to use in one line.
-Convenience functions for interval selections, weighting regression ensembles, etc.
+Easy to use iterators for K-Folds validation's!
+Sampling methods like Kennard Stone, and resampling methods are eache one function call away from use.
+Convenience functions for interval selections, weighting regression ensembles, etc are also available.

 ### Regression Modeling
 Dozens of performance metrics, a few built in plots (Bland Altman, QQ, etc).
 CLS, Ridge, Kernel Ridge, LS-SVM, PCR, PLS(1/2), ELM's, ...
 More to come.
 Chemometricians love regressions!